Joint JD LLM Program

 Timing

 Absent unusual circumstances, joint degree students are expected to begin the LLM phase of the program in the fall or spring semester immediately following receipt of their JD degree.
 A student who completes the JD degree in May, may choose to begin the LLM phase of the program in the summer following receipt of the JD degree; however, a student may not complete all of the remaining credits needed for the LLM phase of the program in the summer only.
-Students must take at least the final credit of the LLM seminar and complete their LLM seminar paper in the following fall semester.
+Students must take at least the second credit of the Emerging Topics class in the following fall semester.

 In order to be considered a full-time student (important for some loan repayment systems and the school’s health insurance), you must be enrolled in a minimum number of credits in any given semester.
 Please consult with the Program Director, Registrar or Student Financial Services office regarding the minimum number of credits needed in any given semester.